NikolaTesla17/jellyfinPhpRedirect/README.md

  To install,

+0.5: Make sure your jellyfin server is on port 8096(the default)

 1: Download wamp, lamp, or a similar server based on your os.

 2: Follow this guide for configuring wamp: https://www.top10-websitehosting.co.uk/how-to-host-your-own-website is fairly well done, though please note, if your config file does not have allow from all/deny from all you will need to use "Require all granted" in its place.

 3. Set up port fowarding for your wamp or lamp server.
-I recomend changing the default port to be something like 8090 or something similar.
+I recomend changing the default port of the wamp server to be something like 8090 or something similar.

 4. Place these files in the www folder.

-5. Edit the commented lines in the file as they direct to your server's home and public ip.

-6. Go to your external ip address:port the wamp server is on to check if it is up.
+5. Go to your external ip address:port the wamp server is on to check if it is up.(for example 70.70.70.70:8090)

-7. Click on "I am home"

-8. Redirecting should now work, note that you should map "your external ip address:the wamp server port" to a domain for a truly streamliened expirience.
-I reccomend a free .tk domain.
+Redirecting should now work, note that you should map "your external ip address:the wamp server port" to a domain for a truly streamliened expirience.
+I reccomend a free .tk domain because I am cheap.